QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 Plenty of fun exercises that could be executed with a single Python class.

-It would be easy to build a example with two consumers who have different beliefs ($\lambda$'s)
+It would be easy to build another  example with two consumers who have different beliefs ($\lambda$'s)

 # Economies with Endogenous Supplies of Goods